vtxtech/osgleap/README.txt

 #      2) Screentap (fires a mouse or touch event if the Leap 'Screentap'
 #         gesture is done)
 #     PointerEventDevice may be configured to fire either mouse or touch events
 #     however the touch emulation is to be considered experimental.
-Feedback on
-#     the touch emulation mode is greatly appreciated.
 #     To test PointerEventDevice run the leappointer example.
 #
+#     Feedback on the touch emulation mode is greatly appreciated.
+#
 # * Added osgLeap::HandState visualizer to give the user a hint on what the Leap
 #     Device is currently seeing.
 #
-# * Introduced osgLeap::UpdateCallback for visualization of the positions you
+# * Introduced osgLeap::PointerGraphicsUpdateCallback for visualization of the
-#     are pointing at.
-Refer to example_leappointer for usage examples.
+#     positions you are pointing at.
+Refer to example_leappointer on how to use
 #
 # * Renamed osgLeap::LeapManipulator to osgLeap::OrbitManipulator.
 This is done
 #     in order to avoid naming issues with future additional manipulators.